If you click on a link and make a purchase, I may receive a small commission at no extra cost to you. See my disclosure policy here.

 It’s great to add butter to the batter for flavor, but it’s better to use a neutral oil like canola, coconut, or shortening to cook them in since oil has a higher heat point and can get the edges of your pancakes nice and crispy without burning.

-Start with a gluten-free sourdough starter, then use almond flour in place of all-purpose flour for a gluten-free pancakes recipe.
+Start with a gluten-free sourdough starter, then use almond flour in place of all-purpose flour for a gluten-free pancake recipe.

 Sourdough Pancakes Recipe